Richard Herd: Career

 Herd started his career as an actor on the New York stage.
-He made his film debut in Hercules in New York (1970).
+He made his film debut in a minor role as a television presenter in Hercules in New York (1970), then portrayed Watergate burglar James W. McCord, Jr. in the Academy Award-winning All the President's Men (1976).
 Herd's first major film role was in the thriller The China Syndrome alongside Jane Fonda, Jack Lemmon and Michael Douglas, where he played the character Evan McCormack, the corrupt Chairman of the California Gas & Electric Board.
-This role helped make him well-known outside the United States.
-He portrayed James W. McCord, Jr. in the Academy Award-winning All the President's Men (1976).
+This role helped make him well known outside the United States.

 In addition to science fiction, he was a regular as Captain Dennis Sheridan on T. J. Hooker from 1982 to 1983 (he continued to appear on the series sporadically until 1984), and appeared on Seinfeld as Mr. Wilhelm, George Costanza's boss at the Yankees.
 Guest appearances included M*A*S*H, The Rockford Files, The Feather and Father Gang, The Golden Girls, Starsky & Hutch, Quantum Leap, The A-Team, Midnight Caller, Hart to Hart, NYPD Blue, Renegade, Pacific Blue, and JAG.

 In 2012, he played Judge Paul Landsman in the TV series CSI: Miami episode "Rest in Pieces".
 Herd portrayed Roman Armitage in Get Out (2017).